ShannaKaeM/middleton-getaways/app/public/wp-content/themes/miGV/templates/A-Documentation/COMPONENT-SYSTEM.md

 ## Core Architecture Principle

 The miGV theme implements a **self-sufficient atomic design system** where primitives are the single source of truth.
-The system has evolved from Twig-based primitives to a JSON-based architecture that provides better data/presentation separation and easier programmatic updates.
+The system uses a JSON-based architecture that provides data/presentation separation and programmatic updates.

 ## JSON-Based Primitive Architecture (Current Implementation)

 ### Overview

-The design system now uses JSON files as the single source of truth for all primitive values.
+The design system uses JSON files as the single source of truth for all primitive values.
 This approach provides:

 1. **Clean Data/Presentation Separation**: JSON files store pure data, Twig templates handle rendering
 2. **Easy Programmatic Updates**: AJAX saves write directly to JSON files